Vulture capitalist: Criticism

+Vulture capitalists are subject to heightened scrutiny as they target firms that are generally financially vulnerable due to failures in securing capital.
+These firms are then acquired by vulture capitalists for prices that are often considerably lower than perceived fair market valuation.
+The lack of bidders and the state of duress accompanied by a last-chance buyout generally favor the vulture capitalist.

-Once vulture capitalists acquire a firm, they often fire workers to reduce costs, in order to raise profitability for their own gain.
-Vulture capitalists are criticized for this, especially as the newly unemployed people can be said to put pressure on the political economy and general society through their need of unemployment benefits, which comes from company payroll taxes and other taxpayers.
+Once vulture capitalists acquire a firm, cost-cutting measures usually consist of mass layoffs (alongside other operational streamlining measures), the goal being to increase or outright generate profitability for their own gain.
+Vulture capitalists, amongst other reasons, are criticized for this, especially as the newly unemployed people can be said to put pressure on the political economy and general society through their need of unemployment benefits, which comes from company payroll taxes and other taxpayers.

 For the same reasons, venture capitalists can be accused of being vulture capitalists, or "vulture" for short, depending on how they conduct their business.
 In this sense, vulture capitalist is used as a derogatory word for venture capitalists, as the vulture capitalists are considered to be preying on firms in distress for their own profit.